BC Energy Step Code and Zero Carbon Step Code

-The energy we use to heat, power and cool our homes and other buildings makes up over half of Victoria’s community greenhouse gas emissions.
-Most of these emissions come from using the fossil fuel natural gas, which is 17 times more polluting than electricity in British Columbia.
+The energy we use to heat, power and cool our homes and other buildings makes up over half of Victoria’s greenhouse gas emissions.
+Most of these emissions come from using natural gas, which is 16 times more polluting than electricity in British Columbia.

-As part of the City’s commitment to climate action, Victoria is one of the first local governments in the province to set an adoption schedule for the highest level of the new Zero Carbon Step Code, limiting greenhouse gas emissions in new buildings.
-Now aligned with BC Building Code requirements, most new buildings must also meet the base code level for energy efficiency set by the BC Energy Step Code.
+As part of the City’s commitment to climate action, Victoria is one of the first local governments in the province adopt the highest level of British Columbia's Zero Carbon Step Code to limit greenhouse gas emissions in new buildings.
+Most new buildings must also meet the base code level for energy efficiency set by the BC Energy Step Code.
+Additionally, residential and commercial developments in Victoria must be equipped for the installation of EV chargers.
+Learn more about EV Readiness.

 What is required now?